Unfulfilled Watch Tower Society predictions: 1975: The worldwide jubilee

-The number of average annual baptisms more than doubled, from 750 to 1851, with the ratio of defections to recruitments plummeting.
-The percentage of "pioneers", Witnesses devoting at least 60 hours a month in preaching work, more than tripled from 2.3 percent of members to almost 8 percent in 1974 and 1975.
+The number of average annual baptisms in the Netherlands more than doubled, from 750 to 1851, with the ratio of defections to recruitments plummeting.
+The percentage of "pioneers", Witnesses devoting at least 60 hours a month to preaching work, more than tripled from 2.3 percent of members to almost 8 percent in 1974 and 1975.
 He also found major increases in the number of "back calls", return visits to interested members of the public who purchased publications, and average hours spent in service by individuals in the same two years.

 Aftermath

 The passing of 1975 without obvious incident left the Watch Tower Society open to new claims of prophetic failure.
 Instead of maintaining the prophetic significance of that year, however, the group's leaders embarked on a lengthy period of denial and purge, blaming rank-and-file membership for misreading the organization's interpretations.
 The Watchtower initially explained that the reason for the failure of Armageddon's arrival was due to the time lapse between the creation of Adam and Eve.
 Although the Society had earlier argued that the gap was "weeks or months, not years", it now decided the time lapse could, after all, be years.

-In 1976 the magazine repeated its explanation, but declared Witnesses themselves to blame for their eager expectations about 1975 because they had misread the Bible.
+In 1976 the magazine repeated its explanation but declared Witnesses themselves to blame for their eager expectations about 1975 because they had misread the Bible.
 "It was not the word of God that failed or deceived [the individual Jehovah's Witness] and brought disappointment, but [...] his own understanding was based on wrong premises."
 In talks at conventions four years later, leading members of the Society finally acknowledged their error in the initial formulation of the prophecy, and in the March 15, 1980 Watchtower the Society said its claims about 1975 were regretted.
 It assigned no different interpretation to the date and demanded that its members recognize that there never was an explicit prophecy.